ChungLimLee/so-gloper-react/readme.md

 * **Programmatic API** — Useful for programmatic controls and debugging: `get()`, `set()`, `list()`, `reset()`, `remove()`.

-  * Dynamic state creations using `createGloper` to prepared for use in component and/or in code.
+  * Dynamic state creations using `createGloper` to prepare for use in component and/or in code.

 * **Built-in and Namespace-integrated Persistence** — Supports both IndexedDB (async) and type-preserving LocalStorage (sync) out-of-the-box.